 It’s holiday season here on the blog, and as the editorial team take a short break, we’ll be leaving you with a reduced blogging schedule so that you still get your daily dose of wedding lovely.
 Usual service will recommence on Monday 10th June 2019 but in the meantime watch out for recaps of some of our favourite Real Weddings from the first half of the year so far.

 Drop in every day for the very prettiest, most unique wedding inspiration and – if you are a Brides Up North bride – to see if your real wedding was one of our top picks.

-Brimming with beautiful blooms, dreamy styling and a hint of that ‘je ne sais quoi’ thanks to their stunning venue – the French-inspired Le Petit Chateau in Northumberland – Natalie and Matthew’s big day that we’re reliving on the blog today has it all!
+Brimming with beautiful blooms, dreamy styling and a hint of that ‘je ne sais quoi’ thanks to their stunning venue – the French-inspired Le Petit Chateau in Northumberland – Natalie and Matthew’s big day has it all!

 Sometimes, less is definitely more, with Natalie and Matthew hosting a wedding day with only 20 guests, followed two weeks later by a larger reception party.
 As you might expect from a small wedding, their day was peppered with plenty of personal touches – from readings about love and friendship by their close friends, to an individually curated playlist of songs that meant something special to the couple and their guests.

 Other details to pore over include their quaint afternoon tea style canapés, heart shaped gingerbread biscuits for favours, tables all named after locations of significance to the newlyweds, and a smattering of uber stylish pumpkins, of course!

 And so, if like Natalie, you’re a bride that’s all about the intimacy on your big day, then this real wedding is just for you!